norbu09/mcpex/.openhands/rules.md

    - Provide multiple options when appropriate

 2. **Progress Updates**:
+   - Allcommunication is through Github Issues, PRs or by documenting them in the `docs/` folder
    - Provide clear summaries of completed work
    - Highlight any challenges or blockers
    - Suggest next steps based on current progress